Monica Sheridan: Career

-Sheridan presented a live cookery series, Monica's kitchen, from 1962 when Telefís Éireann began broadcasting as Ireland's national television service.
+As Ireland's first television chef, Sheridan presented a live cookery series, Monica's Kitchen, from 1962 when Telefís Éireann began broadcasting as Ireland's national television service.
 The set was designed by Bill McCrow, a Canadian architect.
-Even though broadcasting was in black and white, the studio was decorated in fashionable duck-egg blue and pink, in which she demonstrated new kitchen products.
-She was noted for the unselfconsciously familiar and comfortable manner, engaging audiences of all demographics.
+Even though television broadcasting was in black and white, the studio was decorated in fashionable duck-egg blue and pink, in which she demonstrated new kitchen products.
+She was noted for the unselfconsciously familiar and comfortable manner, engaging audiences of all types.
 She had a subversive disregard for the rules of cookery and how upper management of Telefís Éireann could regard her irreverent sense of humour and unpredictable asides.
 She famously licked her fingers in the kitchen, horrifying traditionalists and endeared younger audiences.
 The meals she prepared would be given to the cameramen and studio technicians.
-Always known by Monica on screen, she featured on other programmes, credited with introducing 1960s Ireland to new foods such as quiche, pizza and pasta.
+Always known by Monica on-screen, she featured on other programmes, credited with introducing 1960s Ireland to new foods such as quiche, pizza and pasta.
 It has been suggested that the first mention of pizza was by Sheridan in The Irish Times in April 1956.

-In 1963 she won the Jacob's Award for "putting personality into cooking".
-She continued on television until 1965, when she was dropped in favour for Home for tea, the successor programme to Monica's kitchen.
+In 1963, she won the Jacob's television award for "putting personality into cooking".
+She continued on television until 1965, when she was dropped in favour for Home for Tea, the successor programme to Monica's Kitchen.
 She was dismissed after she appeared in a television advertisement promoting Irish bacon products for the Pigs and Bacon Commission, the appearance being unauthorised by Telefís Éireann.
 Sheridan was outspoken about what she believed as a nationally important food campaign, and the subsequent controversy resulted in her being reinstated on television quickly.
 Many sources claim that it was Sheridan's habit of licking her fingers that led to her dismissal.

 Sheridan wrote for numerous publications including Creation and Gourmet and The Irish Times.
-She published a number of cookery books which became classics, Monica's kitchen (1963), The art of Irish cooking (1964), and My Irish cookbook (1965).
+She published cookery books which became classics: Monica's Kitchen (1963), The Art of Irish Cooking (1964), and My Irish Cookbook (1965).
 They had the same humorous and informal style as her television programmes.
-She cited Kevin Danaher's In Ireland long ago (1962) as an influence on her books, as she recalled growing up in rural County Tyrone without sentimentality.
+She cited Kevin Danaher's In Ireland Long Ago (1962) as an influence on her books, as she recalled growing up in rural County Tyrone without sentimentality.